GENERAL COMMENTS (in no chronological order)

 Hi. i saw a beautiful garden gate in my cottage living magazine. it was on page 53. it was the middle picture on the right side of the page. i didn't see this gate on your web site. i would like to know if i could purchase one like this. thank you .

-I know nothing of Cottage Living Magazine and must confess that the gates occasionally appear in various publications without anyone from that publication bothering to give me a heads-up.
+I know nothing of Cottage Living Magazine and must confess that the gates occasionally appear in various publications without anyone from that publication bothering to give us a heads-up.

 TREE HOUSE INQUIRIES